mouselangelo/sql-workshop/README.md

 - To get the most out of the workshop, it is recommended to bring a laptop, with the required software installed, or at least downloaded.

  >All demos during the workshop are conducted on a Mac.
-If you use Windows or other opersting systems, you can still follow along.
+If you use Windows or another operating system, you can still follow along.
+However, it is recommended that you install the required software beforehand.

 ### Software required